kwur/new-kwur-site/_posts/2008-10-03-livebloggin-4-out-of-names.md

   </p>

   <p>
-    8:56, Palin, nukes: She sounds to me like she doesn&#8217;t know what she&#8217;s talking about, but does she sound that way to America?&#8230;&#8221;Surge principles?&#8221; Sorry, but wtf are those?&#8230;&#8221;A true comment hurts our cause&#8221;, freudian slip, huh.
+    8:56, Palin, nukes: She sounds to me like she doesn’t know what she’s talking about, but does she sound that way to America?…”Surge principles?”
+Sorry, but wtf are those?…”A true comment hurts our cause”, freudian slip, huh.
   </p>

   <p>
-    8:58, Biden, Afghanistan/nukes: Don&#8217;t play this &#8220;listen to the generals&#8221; game, Dems won&#8217;t win those&#8230;the nuclear system is broken, so I think Biden is wrong on this in principle.
-Also, you can&#8217;t stick McCain for being anti-proliferation.
+    8:58, Biden, Afghanistan/nukes: Don’t play this “listen to the generals” game, Dems won’t win those…the nuclear system is broken, so I think Biden is wrong on this in principle.
+Also, you can’t stick McCain for being anti-proliferation.
   </p>
 </div>